Battle of Pateros: Skirmishes

 On January 3, rebel forces under General Pio Del Pilar skirmished with Spanish fortified strongholds put up by Governor-general Ramon Blanco in Las Piñas, Perez Dasmariñas and Silang in an attempt to disrupt Spanish forces, by the afternoon of the 3rd, General del Pilar had withdrawn his forces from Las Piñas into Cavite.

 Aftermath

-Though successful in the initial part of the battle, the Filipinos took crippling losses in this battle, and with such loss, this meant that they are not going to hold their positions near Manila for long.
+Though successful in the initial part of the battle, the Filipinos took crippling losses in this battle, and with such loss, were unable to hold their positions near Manila for long.
 They retreated in the nearby provinces to avoid further rout by the Spanish.
-For the latter, their advances after the battle meant that the road to the Katipunan faction of Magdalo's capital of Imus is now open for the taking.
-To grasp the opportunity, the Spanish general Jose de Lachambre ordered quick assault on Cavite province to finally pacify the rebels there and retake the province for the Spanish Crown.
+For the latter, their advances after the battle meant that the road to the Katipunan faction of Magdalo's capital of Imus was now open.
+To grasp the opportunity, the Spanish general Jose de Lachambre ordered a quick assault on Cavite province to finally pacify the rebels there and retake the province for the Spanish Crown.